qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 -------------------------------------------------------------------------------

 #.
 Click the menu item :menuselection:`Vector --> Geoprocessing Tools -->
-   Buffer(s)`.
+   Buffer`.
 #.
-In the dialog that appears, select the :guilabel:`rural_dissolve` layer as
+In the dialog that appears, select the :guilabel:`rural` layer as
-   your input vector layer (:guilabel:`Use only selected features` should not be checked).
+   your input vector layer (:guilabel:`Selected features only` should not be checked).
 #.
-Select the :guilabel:`Buffer distance` button and enter the value ``-250``
+In :guilabel:`Distance` and enter the value ``-250``
    into the associated field; the negative value means that the buffer must be an internal buffer.
+Make sure that the units are meters in the dropdown menu.
 #.
-Check the :guilabel:`Dissolve buffer results` box.
+Check the :guilabel:`Dissolve result` box.
 #.
-Set the output file to the same directory as the other rural vector files.
+In :guilabel:`Buffered`, set the output file to the :file:`Rasterprac` directory.
 #.
-Name the output file :file:`rural_buffer.shp`.
+Name the output file :file:`rural_buffer.gpkg`.
 #.
 Click :guilabel:`Save`.
 #.
-Click :guilabel:`OK` and wait for the processing to complete.
+Click :guilabel:`Run` and wait for the processing to complete.
 #.
-Select :guilabel:`Yes` on the dialog that appears.
-#.
 Close the :guilabel:`Buffer` dialog.
+Make sure that your buffer worked correctly
+   by noting how the :guilabel:`rural_buffer` layer is different than the :guilabel:`rural` layer.
+You may need to change the drawing order in order to observe the difference.
 #.
-Remove the :guilabel:`rural_dissolve` layer.
+Remove the :guilabel:`rural` layer.
 #.
 Save the map.

-To get the final result, you need to select the areas that are greater than ``6000m^2``.
-However, computing these areas accurately is only possible for a vector layer, so you will need to vectorize the raster.
+Now, you need to combine your :guilabel:`rural_buffer` vector layer with the :guilabel:`aspect_slope_rainfall` raster.
+To combine them, we will need to change the data format of one of the layers.
+In this case, you will vectorize the raster.

 Vectorizing the raster
 -------------------------------------------------------------------------------

 #.
-Click on the menu item :menuselection:`Raster --> Conversion --> Polygonize`.
+Click on the menu item
+   :menuselection:`Raster --> Conversion --> Polygonize(Raster to  Vector`.
 #.
-Select the :file:`cross_product.tif` raster.
+For the Input layer, select the :file:`aspect_slope_rainfall` raster.
 #.
+Save the output.
+Under :guilabel:`Vectorized`, select :guilabel:`Save file as`.
-Set the output location to :file:`Rasterprac`.
+   Set the location to:file:`Rasterprac` and name the file :file:`aspect_slope_rainfall_all.gpkg`.
-#.
-Name the file :file:`candidate_areas.shp`.
 #.
 Ensure that :guilabel:`Open output file after running algorithm` is checked.
 #.
 Click :guilabel:`Run`.
 #.
 Close the dialog when processing is complete.